xebia-os/xebia-archunit-extension/README.md

 A test library built on top of ArchUnit.
 It codifies best practices that we use at Xebia in our Java Spring Boot JPA projects.

+> **Do not use version older than 0.3.0 that are published on Github packages.
+We publish latest packages on Bintray now.**
+> **Github does not allow to delete public packages so we will have to live with them.**

 Following are the rules that this library adds:

 1. No Get API should return List or Set.
 This is to enforce pagination